 Elevate Rapid City - Workforce Development Scholarship

-The Elevate Rapid City Workforce Development Scholarship will be awarded to Rapid City area residents who are pursuing further education to advance their business skills in order to successfully participate in the business sector of Rapid City.
+The Elevate Rapid City Workforce Development Scholarship will be awarded to Rapid City area residents who are pursuing further education to advance their business skills to successfully participate in the business sector of Rapid City.
 Scholarships will be paid directly to the educational institution indicated in the application.
 Scholarship recipients are evaluated and selected by Elevate Rapid City.

 Applicant/Recipient Eligibility Criteria for the Elevate Rapid City Workforce Development Scholarship